Do you have a birthday party or special occasion coming up? If so, you need a delicious cake to serve as the main star of your event.

 However, if you don’t have any, you could easily swap it out for some mascarpone or plain greek yogurt.

+This frosting tastes great when paired up with carrot cake!
 How to Make Frosting Without Powdered Sugar

 Ingredients